willieneis/ProBO/README.md

-# ProBO
-ProBO: a Framework for Using Probabilistic Programming in Bayesian Optimization
+# ProBO: a Framework for Using Probabilistic Programming in Bayesian Optimization

 Coming soon.